NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 There are a few things to keep an eye on here.
 Remember those latency factors above?
 It's super slow to go off box.
-When we're rendering question pages in an average of 18-20ms, taking ~0.5ms for a redis call is a lot.
+When we're rendering question pages in an average of 18--20ms, taking ~0.5ms for a Redis call is a lot.
-A few calls adds up to a significant part of our rendering time.
+A few calls quickly add up to a significant part of our rendering time.

 First, we'll want to keep an eye on this at the page level.
-For this, we use [MiniProfiler](https://miniprofiler.com/dotnet/) to see every redis call involved in a page load.
+For this, we use [MiniProfiler](https://miniprofiler.com/dotnet/) to see every Redis call involved in a page load.
 It's hooked up with [StackExchange.Redis's profiling API](https://stackexchange.github.io/StackExchange.Redis/Profiling_v2.html).
-Here's an example of what that looks like on a question page, getting my live across-the-network counts for our top bar:
+Here's an example of what that looks like on a question page, getting my live across-the-network counts for the top bar:

 ![MiniProfiler: Redis Calls]({{ site.contenturl }}SO-Caching/SO-Cache-MiniProfiler.png)